MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ### Working days and hours

+Users can set their own working days and hours in [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
+Although no option exists within the organizational data file to upload working days and hours, Workplace Analytics administrators can set default working days and hours for the organization.

-The **Working days and hours** setting lets admins specify the working days and hours of employees who have not already configured these settings in their mailbox.
+The **Working days and hours** setting lets admins specify the working and non-working days and hours of employees who have not already configured these settings in their mailbox.

   ![System defaults](../images/WpA/Use/settings-system-defaults-b.png)